ktor-doc-jp/ktor-doc-jp/quickstart/guides/2api.md

 }
 ```

-With all this, we can already try to obtain a JWT token for our user:
+Now we can already try to obtain a JWT token for our user:

 {% comment %}
 ### IntelliJ